S-James19/Portfolio-Website/documentation/backend/backend.md

 * Node.js - Environment to run JavaScipt on server.
 * Express.js - To build RESTful API controller.
+* Nodemailer - Module to send email using data.
 * MYSql - To store projects data.

 ### Implementation